 At Crab Lane Primary School, we aim to develop successful learners who have the qualities and attributes they need to manage their lives, fulfil their academic potential and to thrive as individuals, family members and members of society.

-PSHE becomes statutory from September 2020 and our curriculum develops knowledge and skills which enable our children to access the wider curriculum and positively fulfil their roles within society.
+Our curriculum develops knowledge and skills which enable our children to access the wider curriculum and positively fulfil their roles within society.

 Physical health and mental wellbeing are interlinked in our curriculum.
 It is important that pupils understand that good physical health contributes to good mental wellbeing and vice versa.
 Pupils are taught about the benefits and importance of daily exercise, good nutrition and sufficient sleep.